seyfeb/recipe-import-mapping-pipeline/README.md

 The `schema.org` recipe objects are created as PHP classes like `Recipe`, `HowToSupply`, `HowToSection`, `HowToStep`, etc. which are used internally.
 These classes have mainly no functional methods but serve as pure data classes.
-The only exception to this non-functionality is the feature to be travelable.
+The only exception to this non-functionality is the feature to be travelable (cf. [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern)).

 Ideally, these classes would be immutable, so changes to the graph would need new objects to be constructed from scratch.
 The actual construction (regardless of mutuality) is done in other classes using the `new` operator.